LeniaMalki/DynamicCapa/README.md

 It also has several methods where the most important ones are functions that matches the malware with the different rules specified in the `json`-files:
 - `json_registry_match(self, j, log_file)`
     - Used to match registry related rules.
 Take as an input the json rule that has a `Registry` key, and tries to match all events of the `Dynanal` class to the rule.
+It is using REGEX to parse the argument with the pattern provided by the rule json file.
 - `json_process_match(self, j, log_file)`
         - Used to match process related rules.
 Take as an input the json rule that has a `Process` key, and tries to match all events of the `Dynanal` class to the rule.
+It is using REGEX to parse the argument with the pattern provided by the rule json file.
 - `json_file_match(self, j, log_file`
         - Used to match filesystem related rules.
 Take as an input the json rule that has a `Filesystem` key, and tries to match all events of the `Dynanal` class to the rule.
+It is using REGEX to parse the argument with the pattern provided by the rule json file.
 - `json_eva_match(self, j, log_file)`
         - Used to match evasion related rules.
 Take as an input the json rule that has a `EVA` key, and tries to match all events of the `Dynanal` class to the rule.